joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

 - --to-status : Reset mutants to status/state (default: unknown). (see *--status*).
-    - *unknown* : Mutants that is either untested or caused unknown errors when compiling.
+    - *unknown* : Mutants that is either untested or caused unknown errors when trying to execute compilation script.
     - *killed* : Mutants that were detected by the test suite (one or more tests failed).
     - *alive* : Mutants that were not detected by the test suite (all tests passed).
     - *killedByCompiler* : Invalid mutants generated that caused the compilation of the project to fail.
     - *timeout* : Mutants that timed out during test suite execution.

 ## Analyze
 *Analyze-mode for the plugin.
-Is used to analyze for mutation points in the project by traversing the AST for the eligible files.
+Is used to find mutation points in the project by traversing the AST for the eligible files.
 Will write results into a database that will be used later for testing and generation of mutants.*

 - --compile-db : Retrieve compilation parameters from a specific compilation-database.
 This can be used if the projects contains specific compilation-databases for ex. compilation targets or environments.